ofeist/google-cloud/professional-data-engineer.md

         - not relational
             - Mobile SDK -> Cloud Firestore
             - NoSQL      -> Cloud Firestore
-            - Cloud Firestore is a new ver of Coud Firestore
+            - Cloud Firestore is a new ver of Coud Datastore
     - Cloud Memorystore
         -> Cloud Redis serv
             - key-value